-When the Head Start, Title I, school readiness, prekindergarten other, or VPK education program serves as an inclusive setting for a child with a disability receiving special education in accordance with an IEP, or these programs are "blended" with the prekindergarten disabilities program, the teacher may hold certification as required in the Head Start, Title I, school readiness, prekindergarten other, VPK education course code description, or as listed in Section 4 for the applicable prekindergarten disabilities course number.
-When this model is used, one teacher may serve as both the ESE teacher for the preschool children with disabilities and the prekindergarten teacher for children served by the other preschool program identified above.
-Beginning July 1, 2012, for the models described in this section (inclusive or blended settings), the teacher must meet the certification requirements specified in Section 4 for the applicable prekindergarten disabilities course number.
+When the Head Start, Title I, school readiness, prekindergarten other, or VPK education program serves as an inclusive setting for a child with a disability receiving special education in accordance with an individual educational plan (IEP), or these programs are "blended" with the prekindergarten disabilities program, one teacher may serve as both the ESE teacher for the preschool children with disabilities and the prekindergarten teacher for children served by the other preschool program identified above.
+For the models described in this section (inclusive or blended settings), the teacher must meet one of the certifications/credential requirements specified in Section 4 for the applicable prekindergarten disabilities course number.

-The exceptions to the requirement for the prekindergarten disabilities endorsement, as noted on Page 12, are applicable.
+The exceptions to the requirement for the prekindergarten disabilities endorsement, as noted on Page 11, are applicable.